Using the Webform

 - “in press” (in the hands of copy editor, typesetter, or printer)

 5. Three Letters of Reference.
 These letters are required by the same deadline as all other application materials.
 Letters must be submitted via the Letter of Reference Webform.
-Recommenders will not receive a prompt or link from the Newberry; applicants are responsible for contacting their recommenders to ensure that letters are submitted by the application deadline.
+Applicants are responsible for contacting their recommenders to ensure that letters are submitted by the application deadline; recommenders will not receive a prompt or link from the Newberry.
 We will not accept more than three letters of reference for any application.

 Additional Information about Letters of Reference

 - Letters must come directly from the recommender, not from the applicant, and must be written in English.

 - The Newberry will not accept letters sent through postal or electronic mail.